-One of our favourite design restaurants in Hong Kong, hex tile floor patterns welcome you at Carbone, a New York-style Italian restaurant in Central that takes you back to the 1950s.
+One of our favourite design restaurants in Hong Kong, and another project from Sean Dix of dix design+architecture, hex tile floor patterns welcome you at Carbone, a New York-style Italian restaurant in Central that takes you back to the 1950s.
 Here you’ll find gorgeous chandeliers and wooden furniture blended with vintage Tiffany lamps in a variety of colours and lux velvet finishes (you know you want to touch it!)
 The art that covers the walls pays homage to the city that never sleeps, and we are particularly fond of the quirky dining plates.
 Also, don’t miss the uniforms designed by Zac Posen #todiefor.

 The first project by Australian designer Ashley Sutton in Hong Kong, Ophelia was created around the story of Mr Wong, an ancient bird collector.
 Inside this, hidden bar, features cages swinging from the roof, peacock feathers in abundance and hundreds of thousands of hand-painted tiles.
 To add to the allure, exotic dances are performed throughout the week, taking to a truly hypnotic destination.